-Search Engine Optimization (SEO) is a term that describes all the techniques used to improve a website’s rank in search engines like Google.
+SEO (search engine optimization) is a term that describes all the techniques used to improve a website’s rank in search engines like Google.
 Why does SEO matter?
-A higher search ranking increases the chance users will see your website, making them more aware of your brand, your content, and your products or services.
+A higher search ranking increases users’ chance to see your website, making them more aware of your brand, content, and products or services.

 In this beginner’s guide to SEO, we’ll cover all the basics of search engine optimization.
 While SEO can’t be learned overnight, we hope to share some SEO fundamentals so you can have a solid start.
 Let’s dive in!

-Search engine optimization (SEO) goes beyond just the basic principles of search engine marketing, but many businesses still don’t realize the technical and social side of this strategy.
+Search engine optimization (SEO) goes beyond just the basic principles of search engine marketing.
+However, many businesses still don’t realize this strategy’s technical and social side.

-While the basic principles of SEO may be well known, many of the SEO marketing techniques used by experienced marketers are not general knowledge.
+While the basic principles of SEO may be well known, many of the SEO marketing techniques experienced marketers use are not general knowledge.
 Google’s algorithms change all the time, and to know how to satisfy each new algorithm, one must stay informed about the latest SEO trends.

-What is SEO and How Does SEO Work?In a nutshell, SEO (short for Search Engine Optimization) helps your website get found by people searching for what you sell (either in a direct or non-direct way).
+What is SEO?In a nutshell, SEO (short for Search Engine Optimization) helps your website get found by people searching for what you sell (either in a direct or non-direct way).

-Prioritizing SEO and putting time into optimizing your website for search engines ultimately helps build authority and trust with prospective customers, so it’s worth the time and effort.
-Plus, SEO can directly translate to sales!
+Prioritizing SEO and optimizing your website for search engines ultimately helps build authority and trust with prospective customers, so it’s worth the time and effort.
+In addition, SEO can directly translate to sales!
 Who doesn’t love that?

-To understand how SEO works, it’s important to first understand how search engines work.
+To understand how SEO works, it’s important to understand how search engines work.
 Search engines use crawler programs (also known as a search bot) to collect and index data across the internet.
-SEO helps search engine crawlers determine your rank (your site’s position in search results), which in turn helps determine how relevant you are to certain keywords.
+SEO helps search engine crawlers determine your rank (your site’s position in search results), and this helps determine how relevant you are to certain keywords.

 That’s why your SEO strategy is so important.
-Search engine optimization works best when you optimize all of your site’s content and pages, using keyword research, and then earning shares and links around the web.
+Search engine optimization works best when you optimize your site’s content and pages.
+For instance, use keyword research and then earning shares and links around the web.

 SEO is about the specificity of your content, long-tail keywords, and the technical development of your SEO.
-Once a page has been crawled by a search engine, the website is indexed and starts to increase in rank for the keywords you selected.
-You will soon see the fruits of your labor.
+Once a page has been crawled by a search engine, the website is indexed.
+It starts to increase in rank for the keywords you selected, and you will soon see the fruits of your labor.

 Why is SEO Important?Basically, SEO is important because it establishes domain authority for your website.
 Google wants to know that your website is trustworthy and offers the best content for the user’s search query.

-Ultimately, SEO can help your site rank higher in search engines, which hopefully leads to more traffic, conversions, and sales.
+SEO can help your site rank higher in search engines, hopefully leading to more traffic, conversions, and sales.

 How Do You Do SEO for a Website?